Peabody

 Since Specialization

-This network shows the specialization of papers affiliated with Peabody at the time of their publication.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers affiliated with Peabody at the time of their publication.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers affiliated with Peabody at the time of their publication.

 Countries citing scholars working at Peabody